vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/085bb9df-8015-4c2f-bfc8-2d6336436fe2)

-- Another function of NDP allows HOSTS to automatically discover ROUTERS on the LOCAL Mạng
+- Another function of NDP allows HOSTS to automatically discover ROUTERS on the LOCAL Network

 - TWO MESSAGES are used for this process: